-"I recall thinking 'this can’t be happening to me,'" said Dr. Wilck.
-"I was a 59-year-old dentist with no risk factors."
-He believes his training as a dentist might have saved his life.
-"Someone else might have ignored the [non-healing] mouth sore, but I suspected something was seriously wrong."
+I recall thinking, “This can’t be happening to me.”
+I was 59 years old and had no risk factors.
+I believe my training as a dentist might have saved my life.
+Someone else might have ignored the nonhealing mouth sore, but I suspected something was seriously wrong.

-"I’m positive proof that early detection saves lives!" said Jerry, with his voice now preserved.
-"It’s been more than five years since I found out I had cancer, and as result of early detection, and Dr. Ridge’s expertise, I’m thrilled to be able to report that I am cancer-free today."
+I’m positive proof that early detection saves lives!
+It’s been more than 10 years since I found out I had cancer, and as result of early detection and Dr. Ridge’s expertise, I’m thrilled to be able to report that I’m cancer-free today.